 The name “violin spider” describes a characteristic marking on the brown recluse: there is a violin-shaped patch on the broad, almost heart-shaped cephalothorax (the head, as opposed to the abdomen).
-The overall color is usually a grayish-yellow-brown, the oblong abdomen covered with gray hairs.
+The overall color is usually a grayish yellow-brown, the oblong abdomen covered with fine gray hairs.
 The legs are darker than the body and are long and slim.
 Females are larger then males.
-The webs are small, irregular, and untidy.
+The webs, associated with egg sacs, are small, irregular, and untidy.
 These spiders are usually seen walking or running around, not in a web.

 Length: females to ¼ inch, not counting legs; including legs in a typical pose, they are about 1 inch long.

 Statewide.
 Though it has a southern distribution naturally, this species has gradually spread northward and is now presumed to occur statewide, indoors.